Mudlet/mudlet-package-repo/README.md

 Want a preview?
 Available at http://172.105.1.54:8080 (alpha)

 It is implemented using Lapis ([API](https://leafo.net/lapis/reference.html)), which is a lua web framework that runs inside of OpenResty ([API](https://github.com/openresty/lua-nginx-module#ngxtimerat)), a custom implementation of NginX.
+Check out the [technical vision](https://wiki.mudlet.org/w/Mudlet:Repository_Technical_Vision) to get a sense of our development style.

 We make use of the follow luarocks:

 * lapis https://github.com/leafo/lapis
 * bcrypt http://github.com/mikejsavage/lua-bcrypt